Digital SAT Eligibility

 The SAT is recommended for candidates aged 17 to 19.
 Those under 13 can register only by phone or mail due to online privacy regulations.
 Phone registrants qualify for a cost waiver.
 Students below ninth grade don’t need to submit a photo with registration but must present a valid photo ID at the exam center.
 Test-takers aged 21 and above must bring an official government-issued photo ID to the test center.

 The SAT, administered by the College Board, imposes no specific educational prerequisites.
-High school students aiming for admission to U.S. or Canadian institutions can take this globally recognized test.
-The SAT evaluates critical knowledge, aptitude, and college/job readiness.
-While no formal education requirements exist, a solid command of English is advised, given the test's English medium of instruction.
+High school students aiming for admission to U.S., Canadian, and international institutions can take this globally recognized test.
+The SAT evaluates knowledge, aptitude, and college readiness.
+While no formal educational requirement exists, proficiency in English is important, as the test is conducted in English.

 SAT Eligibility for Students with Disabilities:

-Students with disabilities are eligible to take the SAT with the same accommodations offered in the traditional paper and pencil format, according to the College Board.
-Approval for these accommodations must be obtained in advance through the College Board’s Services for Students with Disabilities (SSD) unit.
-Once approved, students can benefit from the specified accommodations during the SAT exam.
+Students with disabilities are eligible to take the SAT with the same accommodations offered in the traditional format.
+Approval for accommodations must be obtained in advance through the College Board’s Services for Students with Disabilities (SSD).
+Once approved, students can use the specified accommodations during the exam.

 Facilities for Disabled Students: